nayaksimran5/ML-House-Price/README.md

 - Install and initialize a virtual environment using `pipenv` to manage dependencies effectively.
 - Add essential libraries and packages required for the project.

-# Week 2 - Data Understanding and Data Processing
+# Data Understanding and Data Processing
 ## Tasks
 **1. Importing Libraries**
 The first step was to import the essential libraries, such as `pandas`, `numpy`, `seaborn`, `matplotlib` for data analysis and visualization.